 New moon or no moon – water is being pulled up, so plant anything that produces above the ground with seed outside of fruit – eg. Lettuce, Brassicas, Grains

 2nd quarter – not much pull, but more light, so plant above ground crops that produce seeds inside fruit – eg. Peas, Beans, Melons, Tomatoes.
 Apparently mowing lawns right now will increase growth, I’m puzzled why I would encourage my lawns to grow.
+Ah right, wanted to read more reviews here, to make sure my mower is the best one.

 Full moon – pull is strong but light is getting less and less, so plant root crops – eg. Beetroot, Carrots, Potatoes, Bulbs.